Class AnkaSecureSdk

 • reencrypt

-public ReencryptFileResult reencrypt(String newKid, String jweCiphertext)
+public ReencryptResult reencrypt(String newKid, String jweCiphertext) throws AnkaSecureSdkException

 Re-encrypts an in-memory Compact JWE so it is protected by a different key.